bbond007/MiSTer_MidiLink/README.md

 This is a daemon for the MiSTer DE10-nano FPGA to allow ALSA supported USB MIDI adapters to be used with the Minimig and ao486 cores.

-MidiLink 2.0 is now included in MiSTer general and incudes MUNT and FluidSynth Support running on the HPS ARM core!
+MidiLink 2.0 is now included in MiSTer general and incudes MUNT and FluidSynth support running on the HPS ARM core!

 Uartmode [MIDI/MIDI-38K] : Local  / MUNT